keegan-a/ChatGPT/README.md

 ## 8. Install Budget Builder 95 like an app

-Budget Builder 95 now ships as a Progressive Web App (PWA), so you can pin it to your desktop or phone home screen.
+Budget Builder 95 ships as a Progressive Web App (PWA), so you can pin it to your desktop or phone home screen without extra tooling.

 - **Desktop (Chrome / Edge):** With the app open, click the install icon in the address bar or open the browser menu → **Install Budget Builder 95**.
 - **iOS Safari:** Tap the share button → **Add to Home Screen**.